nothirst/TICoreDataSync/README.markdown

 ##Requirements

-TICoreDataSync works under Mac OS X 10.5 or later (it may run under 10.4 with minimal tweaking, but hasn't been tested) and iOS 3.0+.
+TICoreDataSync works under Mac OS X 10.7 or later and iOS 5.1 or later.

 In order for synchronization to work, your model objects must inherit from [`TICDSSynchronizedManagedObject`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSSynchronizedManagedObject.html), and have one extra string attribute called `ticdsSyncID`, which is used to track an object across multiple clients.
 All model object changes that you wish to synchronize must take place inside a [`TICDSSynchronizedManagedObjectContext`](http://timisted.github.com/TICoreDataSync/reference/html/Classes/TICDSSynchronizedManagedObjectContext.html).